rockettpunk/dead-canary/README.md

 ## What is it?

-My Zimacube NAS (MU/TH/UR) runs on a basic UPS without NUT or similar.
+My Zimacube Pro server (MU/TH/UR) runs on a basic UPS without NUT or similar connectivity.
 I wanted a reliable, local-only way to detect when the **power goes out** — and shut things down cleanly before ZFS could cry.

 Enter: **Dead Canary**
 An ESP32 sits on the same power strip as the NAS (but **not** on the UPS), and serves a local `/` endpoint returning `"CHIRP"`.
 When that chirp goes silent, the NAS knows it’s time to go dark.